nlgaylord/ut_thesis/README.md

 LaTeX template for theses and dissertations at the University of Texas at Austin.
 Most current version available anywhere so far as I know.

+I recommend downloading this whole repository as a .zip file, since this whole repo is equivalent to a top-level project directory.

 This repository is designed to be useful to both beginning and experienced LaTeX users.